-In comparison with the regular DFD from Fig. 1, Fig. 2 shows an excerpt (for clarity) of the SecDFD for the Eclipse Secure Storage example.
+In comparison with the regular DFD from Figs. 1 and 2 shows an excerpt (for clarity) of the SecDFD for the Eclipse Secure Storage example.
+For the concrete syntax and semantics of SecDFD, we refer the reader to [67].
 If a plugin requires secret data that is cached encrypted, the user must enter a password when prompted (c.f. pass. ext. in Fig. 2).
 The externally provided password is then used to decrypt the cached secret data, and if successful the plugin is allowed to read it.
 First, the designer must specify that the external password is confidential.
-Second, the designer needs to specify the process contract (e.g., for process Decrypt\data).
+Second, the designer needs to specify the process contract (e.g., for process Decrypt_data).
 Since the external password is confidential, it should not be leaked to other plugins running in the environment.
-But, in Figure 2, the Plugin is not a malicious entity (i.e., it is not part of an attacker zone).
+But, in Fig. 2, the Plugin is not a malicious entity (i.e., it is not part of an attacker zone).